greg-martinez44/write2audiobook/docs/how-to-contribute-to-docs.md

 # How to contribute to the Write2Audiobook documentation

 The Write2Audiobook documentation uses [Mkdocs](https://github.com/mkdocs/mkdocs/tree/master) and the [Materials](https://github.com/squidfunk/mkdocs-material/tree/master) theme.
-These tools use simple Markdown with a handful of extensions to create a suite of static sites.
+These tools use Markdown with extensions to create static sites.

 To learn how to write Markdown, see [Material's reference page](https://squidfunk.github.io/mkdocs-material/reference/).